 When this happens, if the trader fails to fund their account some or all of the trader’s open positions may be liquidated.
 Traders should avoid margin calls at all costs.
 Margin calls can be avoided by monitoring margin level on a regular basis, using stop-loss orders on each trade to manage losses and keeping your account adequately funded.

 Margined trading is available across a range of investment options and products.
-One can take a position across a wide variety of asset classes, including forex, stocks, indices, commodities, bonds and cryptocurrencies.
+One can take a position across a wide variety of asset classes, including forex, stocks, indices, commodities, bond trading and cryptocurrencies.

 Another concept that is important to understand is the difference between forex margin and leverage.
 Forex margin and leverage are related, but they have different meanings.